loriswit/rlocm/readme.txt

 Each painting sends you in a challenge, letting you choose the event type ("As far as you can", "Grab them quickly" etc.) and the difficulty ("normal" or "expert").
 The list may look like it repeats, and that's because the 2nd occurence of the challenge types are the weekly variants.
 The first occurence are the daily variants.

 To avoid cheating, the training room MUST be installed to use this program for seed modification!
 The installation will also disable the suitcase menu, which will make you completely unable to access the default online challenges.
-To install the training room mod, simply press the 'T' key in Seed Manager (Rayman® Legends should not be running in order to avoid data corruption or cheating).
+To install the training room mod, simply check the "Enable training room" box.
+To uninstall the training room mod, uncheck this "Enable training room" box.
+Rayman® Legends should not be running during this process in order to avoid data corruption or cheating.
-To uninstall the training room mod, press 'T' again in Seed Manager.
-If it succeeds, the program should say "Training room has been (un)installed successfully!".
+If this succeeds, the program should say "Training room has been (un)installed successfully!".
-NOTE: Once in the game, if you can't go into the training room, try to launch Seed Manager with admin rights.
+NOTE: Once in the game, if you can't go into the training room, try to launch RLOCM with admin rights.

 ******* ERRORS ********
 If you have problems, try doing the following.
-- If you get errors in Seed Manager, be sure you did exactly what is written above!
+- If you get errors in RLOCM, be sure you did exactly what is written above!
-- Be sure you waited the "3, 2, 1, GO!" countdown before pressing the 'C' key.
+- Be sure you waited the "3, 2, 1, GO!" countdown before loading the challenge rules.
-- Be sure you pressed the 'B' when you left a challenge and want to go in another one.
+- Be sure you pressed you load the rules again when you went into a new challenge.
-- If your antivirus is telling you that Seed Manager is dangerous, it's because the program is messing with the RAM.
+- If your antivirus is telling you that RLOCM is dangerous, it's because the program is messing with the RAM.
 Trust me, it's not dangerous!
 Just tell your antivirus that this program is fine.
 - For Steam users: if you suddenly can't play Rayman® Legends anymore (that would be really unusual), first contact me and tell me what's happening.
 (Contact information below)
 	Try to uninstall the training room.
 If it's still not working, go to C:/Program Files (x86)/Steam/SteamApps/common/Rayman Legends/ and delete Bundle_PC.ipk.
 	Then open Steam and right-click on Rayman® Legends > 'Properties' > 'Local files' > 'Verify integrity of game cache...'.
 Steam will then download Bundle_PC.ipk again.
   (For non-Steam users: I'd say backup your game save (My Documents/Rayman Legends/(Uplay Name)) and reinstall the game.)

 If you are still having problems, simply go to the contact section below and send me a message.
 Do not hesitate!
-My program is in beta so it might not work all of the time.

 ******* CONTACT ********
 For any problem, bug or suggestion, please contact me: